openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

        selected for each criterion in the rubric, in the format ``'criterion_name': 'option_name'``.

-**History**: Added 6 August 2014.

 openassessment.upload_file
 -----------------------------

-The browser emits these events when a student successfully uploads an image file as part of a response.
-Note that students complete the upload process before they submit the response.
+The browser emits this event when a student successfully uploads an image file as part of a response.
+Students complete the upload process before they submit the response.

 **Event Source**: Browser

+**History**: Added 6 August 2014.

 ``event`` **Fields**: